guacsec/guac-docs/querying-via-cli.md

 information to ensure that it's always up-to-date.
 For demo purposes, we ran it just once.

-## Step 3: Run the Query Vulnerability CLI
+## Run the Query Vulnerability CLI

 Now that our GUAC instance is up and running with up-to-date information on the vulnerable image that we ingest, we will look at how we can utilize this data